nanbando/core/docs/configuration.rst

 Local Configuration
 -------------------

-The local configuration contains the name, backup configuration and the additional :doc:`plugins/index`.
+The local configuration contains the name, backup configuration and the additional :doc:`plugins`.

 .. code:: json